sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 - **High-Throughput Pipelines**: Pipelines with dynamic schemas where reflection overhead is a bottleneck.

 ### Trade-offs and Constraints
-- **Platform Specificity**: `hyperpb` relies on specialized runtime assembly/bytecode generators tailored for optimized CPU architectures.
-Its performance benefits currently apply to `amd64` and `arm64` platforms.
-It falls back to standard reflection on other architectures.
+- **Platform Specificity**: `hyperpb` relies on specialized runtime assembly and bytecode generators tailored for 64-bit little-endian architectures.
+It is officially supported only on `amd64` and `arm64` platforms.
+Compiling for other architectures requires the manual build tag `hyperpb.unsupported`, which compiles a slower generic parser backend.
 - **Read-Only vs Mutable**: Reusing buffers via `hyperpb.Shared` works best for read-only access pipelines.
 If you need to mutate the parsed message or pass it asynchronously to other goroutines, you must copy the data or avoid using the shared arena.
 This increases allocations, though still resulting in fewer than standard `dynamicpb`.
 - **AOT Compilation**: If your schema is known at build time, compiling your Protobuf definitions remains the best approach.
 Static compilation (`vtproto` or standard `proto`) offers strict type safety and requires no runtime bytecode compilation overhead.